f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab4.rst

    curl -k https://10.1.10.30/ -H 'Host: site1.com'

 ..
-NOTE:: Since we did not define the heade, the firewall will see the RFC-1918 address of the jimp host (10.1.10.199) which is considered a US address by the geolocation database
+NOTE:: Since we did not define the header, the firewall will see the RFC-1918 address of the jimp host (10.1.10.199)

 URL: https://site1.com